tea-lover-418/safe-travels/README.md

 #### Seeding data

-You can run `cd packages/tools && npm run seed -- --url "yourUrl" --apiToken "yourApiToken"` to seed you own environment with test data.
+You can run `cd packages/tools && npm run seed` to seed you own environment with test data.
 To clear it, remove your database.

 ### Android